Altoros/altoros.github.com/_posts/2013-04-18-accessible-resources-list.markdown

 end
 {% endhighlight %}

 Currently we are on the last step.
-We have to refactor controller now - use *accessible_by* method which is provided by *cancan*:
+We have to refactor controller now -- use `accessible_by` method which is provided by `cancan`:

 {% highlight ruby %}
 class TrademarksController < ApplicationController